stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 **As long as at least half of your mage talents are from the warlock talent tree, your stamina increases to 3× your Constitution score and your recovery die increases to a d8.**

-## Bonus Proficiencies
+## Spell School Proficiencies
-When you take your first warlock talent, you gain light armor proficiency.

-Additionally, if your first talent is a warlock talent, then you are trained in the following spell schools:  Conjuration, Charms, and three additional schools of your choice
+If your first talent is a warlock talent, then you are trained in the following spell schools: Conjuration, Charms and three additional schools of your choice.

 ## Spellcasting
 When you take your first warlock talent, your spellcasting class feature for the mage class is affected in the following ways.

 ### Spellcasting Ability
 Choose Charisma, Intelligence or Wisdom as your spellcasting ability for your arcane spells.
-You use use your chosen ability whenever a mage spell refers to your spellcasting ability.
-In addition, you use the modifier of your chosen ability when making an attack roll with a mage spell that you cast.
+You use use your chosen ability whenever an arcane spell refers to your spellcasting ability.
+You also use the modifier of your chosen ability when making an attack roll with an arcane spell.

 ### Spells Known of 1st Level and Higher
 You know two 1st-level spells of your choice from the mage spell list.

-Each time that you gain the ability to cast spells of a higher spell level, you learn 2 additional mage spells of your choice.
+Each time that you gain the ability to cast spells of a higher spell level, you learn 2 additional arcane spells of your choice.
 Each of these spells must be of a level that you can cast.
-For example, when you take the *2nd Level Spells* talent, you learn two new spells of 1st or 2nd level.
+For example, when you take the *2nd Level Spells* talent, you learn two new arcane spells of 1st or 2nd level.

-Additionally, whenever you gain a warlock talent, you can choose one of the mage spells that you know and replace it with another spell from the mage spell list, which must also be of a level that you can cast.
+Additionally, whenever you gain a warlock talent, you can choose one of the arcane spells that you know and replace it with another spell from the arcane spell list, which must also be of a level that you can cast.

 ## Core Talents